iprokit/service/README.md

 # Micro

 Micro is blazing fast, modern and powerful lightweight microservices framework.
-It helps you build efficient, reliable & scalable services that can talk to each other; quickly out of the box with very few lines of code.
+It helps you build efficient, reliable and scalable services that can discover and talk to each other quickly out of the box with very few lines of code.
 Micro provides many other features for building and managing your microservices.

 The underyling API is built on `Express` and the database managment is done by `Sequelize`(RDB) and `Mongoose`(NoSQL).
 The service to service communication is fulfilled by SCP.